-7.7.4 Alcohol and Other Drugs
+Alcohol and Other Drugs

-Fraternity Houses – No alcoholic beverages or drugs are permitted in common areas of chapter property at any time.
+Fraternity Houses – No alcoholic beverages are permitted in common areas of chapter property at any time.
 Members who are 21 years of age may consume alcohol in the privacy of their rooms/suites with no more than three non-room/suite residents who are also 21 years of age or older.
+If multiple individuals live in one room/suite, all residents must be 21 years of age or older.
 Illegal drugs are not permitted on chapter property at any time.

-Sorority Houses – National PanHellenic Conference rules prohibit alcohol and illegal drugs on chapter property at any time.
+Sorority Houses – National Panhellenic Conference policy requires alcohol free facilities for all chapter houses.
+Illegal drugs are not permitted on chapter property at any time.

-7.7.5 Code Violations
+Code Violations